Patient and wife. Actor portrayal

 Changes at home

-Hallucinations and/or delusions can increase the distress of people with Parkinson’s disease and the people who care for them.
+Hallucinations and/or delusions can increase the distress of people with Parkinson's and the people who care for them.

 Losing touch with reality